Steve Bannon lied under oath about Trump campaign ties to WikiLeaks, Roger Stone claims

 Stone, 67, was found guilty last year on all seven felony charges brought against him as a result of the special counsel’s investigation into the 2016 presidential election, including counts of obstruction, witness tampering and lying to Congress, with the latter stemming from his own testimony before the House committee in 2017.
 He was subsequently ordered to serve 40 months in prison but has not started his sentence yet because of the ongoing novel coronavirus pandemic.

-William A. Burck, an attorney representing Mr. Bannon, said that his client might have misunderstood the question asked of him during his appearance before the House panel, the Post reported.
+William A. Burck, an attorney representing Mr. Bannon, reasoned that his client might have misunderstood the questions asked of him about WikiLeaks during his appearance before the House panel.

 Sign up for Daily Newsletters